pojozhang/sugar/README.md

 ```go
 import . "github.com/pojozhang/sugar"
 ```
-And now you have the power to easily send any request to any corner on this blue planet.
+And now you are ready to easily send any request to any corner on this blue planet.

 ### Request
 #### Plain Text